Updated July 3, 2023

 As per the secure download, we can provide the login credentials details in wget command.

 wget --http-user=educba --http-password=educba123 http://centos.mirror.snu.edu.in/centos/8.1.1911/isos/x86_64/CentOS-8.1.1911-x86_64-dvd1.iso

-- As per the security point of view, we are able to provide the login id and password while downloading any particular or secured file form the HTTP as well as FTP protocols.
+- As per the security point of view, we can provide the login id and password while downloading any particular or secured file from the HTTP and FTP protocols.

 wget command- Download in Background

-With the help of wget command, we are able to download the files in background.
+With the help of the wget command, we are able to download the files in the background.

 wget -b http://centos.mirror.snu.edu.in/centos/8.1.1911/isos/x86_64/CentOS-8.1.1911-x86_64-dvd1.iso